 Water is available at all employer tables.
 We offer a buffet lunch on the premises for employer representatives.
 There are a number of nearby restaurants to choose from as well.

-A parking voucher for a designated BU lot will be provided for one car per organization for the day of the expo.
+A parking voucher for a designated BU lot will be provided for one car per organization for the day of the fair.

-As a courtesy to students who must arrange to attend based on their class schedules, we request that you ensure a representative is present for the full duration of the expo.
+As a courtesy to students who must arrange to attend based on their class schedules, we request that you ensure a representative is present for the full duration of the fair.

 To cancel your registration, and receive a full refund, you must notify the Center for Career Development (CCD), in writing, 30 business days’ prior to the event.
 No exceptions.

 To cancel your registration and receive a 60% refund of your registration fee, you must notify the Center for Career Development (CCD), in writing, more than 10 business before the event.
 No exceptions.

 No refunds will be made for cancellations made with less than 10 business days’ notice, same day cancellations or no-shows.
 No exceptions.